The San Diego View

 4. What do you like to do for fun?

-5. What is your favorite thing to do in SD?
+5. What is your favorite thing to do in San Diego?

-6. What is something people don't know about me?
+6. What is something people might not know about you?

 Pearls of Wisdom from an OD